Preparing individuals with the skills necessary for gaining occupations in the floriculture, landscaping, and greenhouse industries.

-- Demonstration of skill based learning and work habits that can be documented and included on resumes.
+- Demonstration of skill based learning and work habits that can be documented and included in resumes.

-- Engagement in joint projects with staff, community partners, and the public to promote participant career readiness.
+- Engaging in joint projects with staff, community partners, and the public to promote trainee career readiness.

-This program in Horticulture: Greenhouse Production, Landscaping, and Floriculture.
-It provides an introduction into horticultural while integrating “hard-” and “soft-skills” necessary for gaining long-term employment in the industry.
-According to the Maryland Department of Commerce, “Agribusinesses” followed by “Environmental Sustainability” among the top five industries for generating state revenues.
+TALMAR’s Horticulture: Greenhouse Production, Landscaping, and Floriculture program provides an introduction into horticulture while integrating the “hard” and “soft” skills necessary for gaining long-term employment in the floriculture, landscaping, and or greenhouse production industries.
+According to the Maryland Department of Commerce, “Agribusinesses” followed by “Environmental Sustainability” jobs rank among the top 5 for generating the most state revenue.
 Similarly, these fields are also ranked second when it comes to offering opportunities for employment*.
-This includes wholesale and retail production, sales, installation, and maintenance of herbaceous perennials, bedding plants/annuals, seasonal greenhouse crops, cut flowers, herbs, vegetables, and specialty crops.
+This includes wholesale and retail production, sales, installation, maintenance of herbaceous perennials, bedding plants/annuals, seasonal greenhouse crops, cut flowers, herbs, vegetables, and specialty crops.

-The curriculum design is embedded with skills that have been identified as necessary in the practice of horticulture.
-The outcome of the training will enable the participant to find, maintain and succeed in an entry-to mid-level position in greenhouse production, landscaping, or floriculture.
-Trainees will participate in classroom-based lessons, designed to teach both hard and soft skills, as well providing real work experiences on our farm.
-The trainee will acquire the knowledge of the demands, meaning, and value of work.
+Option A’s curriculum teaches skills that have been identified as necessary in the practice of horticulture.
+Trainees will participate in classroom-based lessons by providing real work experiences on our farm.
+The trainee will learn about the demands, meaning, and value of work.
 The latest knowledge and practices related to each of our three disciplines are included at our horticultural center.
-This preparatory model helps participants obtain long-term employment in positions that match their interest and ability levels.
+This preparatory model helps trainees obtain long-term employment in positions that match their interest and ability levels.

-Trainees will spend four weeks (3 days a week for 6 hours each day) learning the basics of each of the three professions: greenhouse production, landscaping, and floriculture, for a total of 12-weeks.
-During this time, clients learn soft skills necessary to find and maintain employment.
-The latest knowledge and practices related to each of the three horticulture disciplines are included at our working farm.
-Each participant will design a career plan, are trained in seeking and finding appropriate positions that meets the interest and ability of each individual client, in searches techniques to find employers, salaries, pre-requisites and requirements, in resume development, writing cover letters, filling out applications, interviewing skills, and payroll/money management.
-Professionalism, establishing contacts, references and community integration are built-in to the daily curriculum.
+Trainees will spend 4 weeks (3 days a week/6 hours each day) learning the basics of each of three professions: greenhouse production, landscaping, and floriculture, for a total of 12 weeks.
+Each participant designs a career plan and is trained in seeking and finding appropriate positions to meet their interest and levels and need.
+Trainees learn about employee expectations, resume development, preparing cover letters, completing applications, tips for interviewing and money management.
+Professionalism, establishing contacts, references and community integration are also built in to the curriculum.

-This course provides 12 weeks of training, 3 days each week, 6 hours each day; a total of 18 hours each week.
-The course will be available 3 times each year with no less than 3 individuals in a course.
+The course will be available 3 times each year with no fewer than 3 individuals in a course.
 Please call 410-825-2020 for additional information.